kyle-du/airpost-demo/README.md

 ## 🎥 Demo

-You can view the video demonstration here:\
+You can view the video demonstration here:

 https://github.com/user-attachments/assets/df6a4854-40b8-4c8e-95b7-c125ad31dd80

-*(The demo shows a generated heatmap overlayed on the original video, illustrating regions where captions are least likely to obstruct key visual elements.)*
+*(The demo shows a generated heatmap overlayed on the original video, illustrating regions where captions are most likely to obstruct key visual elements.)*

 ## 🧩 About